 5. If the level is below the lower mark, add fluid into the tube to bring it to the upper mark.
 Always use Honda ATF-Z1 (Automatic Transmission Fluid).
-If it is not available, you may use a DEXRON® III automatic transmission fluid as a temporary replacement.
+If it is not available, you may use a DEXRON[®] III automatic transmission fluid as a temporary replacement.
 However, continued use can affect shift quality.
 Have the transmission flushed and refilled with Honda ATF-Z1 as soon as it is convenient.

 To thoroughly flush the transmission, the technician should drain and refill it with Honda ATF-Z1 (Automatic Transmission Fluid), then drive the vehicle a short distance.
 Do this three times.
 Then drain and refill the transmission a final time.
+6. Insert the dipstick back in the transmission.
+Make sure the notch fits in the dipstick guide and the dipstick is down all the way.